SAP/spartacus-docs/_pages/contributing/breaking-changes.md

 ## Avoiding Breaking Changes

-We try to following semantic versioning, which means keeping breaking changes for major releases.
-When working on new features or bug fixes, the following list of guidelines can help you to avoid introducing breaking changes:
+Spartacus releases follow semantic versioning, which means breaking changes are only included in major releases.
+Breaking changes will not be included in minor or patch releases.
+A breaking change may be introduced by any of the following actions:

-- Do not change the selector of the `component` or `directive` or `pipe`.
+- Changing the selector of a `component`, `directive`, or `pipe`.
-- Do not change or remove exported classes, functions, constants, interfaces or types in `public_api.ts`.
+- Removing or changing the name of exported classes, functions, constants, interfaces or types in `public_api.ts`.
 Note that `index.ts` barrels can also bubble up exports to `public_api.ts`.
-- Do not change or remove interface properties.
+- Changing or removing interface properties.
-- Do not add new, required properties to interfaces and types (only optional with '?')
+- Adding new, required properties to interfaces and types.
+However, you can add optional properties with `?`.
-- Do not change or remove `public` or `protected` class members
+- Changing or removing `public` or `protected` class members.
-- Do not change or remove existing `public` or `protected` function parameters (also do not change the order)
+- Changing or removing existing `public` or `protected` function parameters.
+Note that changing the order also introduces a breaking change.
-- Do not add new, required parameters to public functions (only optional)
+- Adding new, required parameters to `public` functions.
+However, you can add optional parameters to `public` functions.
+- Changing access levels on classes, functions or interfaces to a more restrictive access level.
+In other words, changing `public` to `protected` or `private`, or changing `protected` to `private` introduces a breaking change.
-- Do not change function behavior.
-After a change, the function should return the same output for the same provided input, and should dispatch the same side effects.
-Bug fixes might require different function behavior for edge cases.
+- Changing function behavior where the function returns different results.
+In other words, when changing function behavior, the function should return the same results for the same provided input as it did before the change.
-- Do not change or remove unit tests.
-You can change internal implementation details, but assertions should not be changed.
+- Changing assertions in unit tests or end-to-end tests.
-- Do not remove anything from Angular modules, such as imports, providers, declarations, exports, and so on.
+- Removing anything from Angular modules, such as imports, providers, declarations, entryComponents, or exports.
-- Do not remove or update existing values, or change the order for exported enums.
-Only add new values.
+- Removing or updating existing values, or changing the order for exported enums.
+However, you can add new values.
-- Do not change the default value for new functions parameters.
+- Changing the default value for function parameters.
 The default value should match the function behavior from before the change.
-- Do not make any changes to the class constructor.
-Any change to the class constructor is considered a breaking change (`super` calls needs to be updated in classes extending ours).
+- Making any changes to the class constructor signature.
+Note that `super` calls need to be updated in classes extending ours.
-- Do not change the initial values of an exported class's fields, or change them to readonly.
+- Changing the initial values of an exported class's `public` or `protected` fields, or changing them to read-only.
-- Do not change or remove translations.
+- Changing or removing translation keys or values.
-- Do not remove or change default configs.
+- Changing default configurations.

-If you have any other general rule regarding breaking changes, feel free to add it.
+- Changing any CSS or SCSS attributes, classes or selectors.
+- Changing anything that affects the rendering of the existing DOM.